 A number of extraction methods don’t use butane.
 Some use CO2, some are just created with heat or even water.
 These are obviously a safer bet, but BHO isn’t something that patients need to worry about if they’re dabbing at lower temperatures.
 There just isn’t enough research on the subject to really conclude that dabbing BHO products pose health risks.

 The more the demand increases for extracts, the more important it is to study their effects.
-In the meantime, keep your temperatures low and your products tested.Posted: Saturday, December 2nd, 10:20am 10 months ago
+In the meantime, keep your temperatures low and your products tested.Posted: Saturday, December 2nd, 10:20am a year ago

 Shasta Nelson is a California Native and a cannabis connoisseur.
 She's been involved in the industry at every level since she was a teenager.
 Currently she provides content for Roottie, DOPE Magazine, and Terpenes and Testing.
 She's also a creative writer, with a graphic novel underway.